ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Addressing issues opened up by users

 A core maintainer is responsible for guiding development, reviewing contributions, and helping ensure the quality and direction of ROS.
-At ROS, there are maintainer roles: as a Committer or a PMC Member.
+At ROS, there are two maintainer roles: as a Committer or a PMC Member.
 A committer can directly contribute code, while a Project Management Committee (PMC) member helps guide the overall direction and governance of the project.

 **Ready to contribute?**